 This truly is the easiest process ever and the whole family can help out.
 The first thing that you will need to do is get your fire going and build up some coals to the side.
 The coals will serve as your oven.
-Next, layout your foil.
-The size of foil that you need really depends on how much food you are doing.
+Next, lay out your foil.
+The size of foil that you need really depends on how much food you are eating.
 If you are cooking one meal for the whole family, then you should lay out about 24 inches of foil.
-If you are doing individual meals, this is better because each person in your group can season to taste, then twelve inches may do the trick.
+If you are doing individual meals, this is better because each person in your group can season to taste, so twelve inches may do the trick.
 In any case, you may need to make this larger or smaller depending on your appetite!
-Also, keep in mind that the smaller that the packet is the quicker the items inside will cook.
+Also, keep in mind that the smaller the packet is the quicker the items inside will cook.
 If you go crazy and make a really huge packet the food on the outside may burn while the food in the center is still raw or undercooked.

 Next, you will want to take your protein and place it onto the foil.
 I have done this with ground meats of all kinds, chunks of chicken, and steak.
 I have not really found a protein that I have not liked, or that hasn’t worked.
 You may want to avoid tofu and then just adjust your cooking time appropriately.
 If you have used tofu in this kind of meal in the past then share in the comments below!
 If you are looking to go more of a vegetarian route then I would suggest using some nice portabella mushrooms.
 Portion this out based on how much your family normally eats at home.
-For us, when we do ground meat we generally do about a pound divided evenly for four people.
+For us, when we do ground meat we generally do about a pound divided evenly among four people.
 For chicken, I would recommend about one breast per person, and with steak, I would shoot for about 6-8 Oz per person.
-We are carnivores here though we err on the side of extra protien.
+We are carnivores here though we err on the side of extra protein.
 This meal is all yours so add as much or as little as you would like!

 Once you have your protein in place, add your veggies.
 I like to go with harder vegetables like carrots, potatoes, onion, and celery, but you could easily add any vegetable you like.
 If you do choose softer vegetables like corn, peas, or tomatoes, then you should reduce the amount of cooking time in the fire.
 Also, think about adding some fresh sliced garlic or peppers to the mix.
 Now it is time to add your butter.
 Place pads of butter throughout the mixture of meat and vegetables.
 I have even added some minute rice to the mix.
 If you decide to do this pre-cook the rice and place it as the last thing in the foil package.
-This will allow for it to heat back up without turning to mush.
-Are you ready, because you are almost set to eat the best campfire meal!
+This will allow it to heat back up without turning to mush.
+Are you ready, you are almost set to eat the best campfire meal!

 Time to Season that best campfire meal